mrai1983/Unscented-Kalman-Filter/README.md

 4. Run it: `./UnscentedKF` Previous versions use i/o from text files.
 The current state uses i/o from the simulator.

+To make a debug build use cmake -DCMAKE_BUILD_TYPE=Debug ..

 ## Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to